Noumanaref/fraud-detection-pipeline/docs/technical_documentation.md

 ## 1. Executive Summary
 This project bridges the gap between raw data engineering and production machine learning (MLOps).
-By ingesting over **3.5 million transaction records**, the system cleans data through a structured lakehouse framework, tracks model versions using MLflow, versions data files using DVC, and pushes real-time alerts to operations teams[cite: 1, 2].
+By ingesting over **3.5 million transaction records**, the system cleans data through a structured lakehouse framework, tracks model versions using MLflow, versions data files using DVC, and pushes real-time alerts to operations teams.

 ---